How Commercial / Industrial Property is valued

 As with everything in this world - and property in particular - property is worth what someone will pay for it.
 It is essentially supply and demand that dictates the price - or simply , how much someone wants a property will determine how much they are prepared to pay.
 But in determining what price buyers are prepared to pay, they tend to look at "valuations", and valuations are determined by historical evidence of what other people have paid.
 Ultimately it comes down to a question of "other people are paying this, but what I am prepared to pay?"

 The reasons for fluctuating demand in particular can be the subject of another treatise entirely, but we believe there are two main drivers - economic confidence, and banks lending policies and interest rates.
 Owner occupiers will be much more evident in the market when they are confident of the short term future of the economy and their place in it.
 They will also be more prepared to buy when interest rates are lower.
 On the other hand the higher the equity levels that banks demand will restrict owner occupier activity, and the greater the differential between property yields and bank interest rates, the more active we are likely to see investors.

 Generally speaking owner occupiers are likely to pay more than investors, as they will consider:

 There will always be some agents who try to sell a vacant building based on a yield.
 Obviously this is a nonsense , as zero income equals a yield of 0%!
-Yields vary, in the current market broadly between 6% and 16% - based on factors such as the quality of the building, the quality of the tenant, the length of the lease etc.
+Yields vary based on factors such as the quality of the building, the quality of the tenant, the length of the lease etc.